System Design Space

 Encryption, keys and TLS

-Secrets management complements cryptography: keys must not only be selected, but also operated securely.
+Secrets management complements cryptography: key material must not only be chosen correctly, but operated safely.

 Open chapter

-Secrets Management Patterns are architectural rules for the secure issuance, storage and rotation of secrets.
-Errors in this zone lead to critical incidents, even if the rest of the security architecture appears mature.
+Secrets Management Patterns are architectural rules for secure secret issuance, storage, and rotation.
+Mistakes in this area lead to high-impact incidents even when the rest of the security architecture looks mature.

 Core secrets patterns